awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/go-environment.md

 endpoint := os.Getenv("API_ENDPOINT")
 ```

-See  for more information\.
+See [Environment Properties and Other Software Settings](environments-cfg-softwaresettings.md) for more information\.

 ## The aws:elasticbeanstalk:container:golang:staticfiles Namespace<a name="go-namespaces"></a>

-You can use a configuration file to set configuration options and perform other instance configuration tasks during deployments\.
+You can use a [configuration file](ebextensions.md) to set configuration options and perform other instance configuration tasks during deployments\.
 Configuration options can be defined by the Elastic Beanstalk service or the platform that you use and are organized into *namespaces*\.

-The Go platform supports one platform\-specific configuration namespace in addition to the namespaces supported by all platforms\.
+The Go platform supports one platform\-specific configuration namespace in addition to the [namespaces supported by all platforms](command-options-general.md)\.
 The `aws:elasticbeanstalk:container:golang:staticfiles` namespace lets you define options that map paths on your web application to folders in your application source bundle that contain static content\.

-For example, this configuration file tells the proxy server to serve files in the `myimages` folder at the path `/images`:
+For example, this [configuration file](ebextensions.md) tells the proxy server to serve files in the `myimages` folder at the path `/images`:

 **Example \.ebextensions/go\-settings\.config**